 To add entries to a Geo Zone Pool, click the arrow icon to the left of the pool name in the table.
 This will expand the pool and show a sub-table to add pool entries.
 Here you can click the Add button to add more entries, or select an existing entry and click Edit to make changes.
 Once you click add or edit, a dialog box will pop up requesting the following information:

 Once you have created your Geo Zone Pool, you can assign it to a DNS record.
-IPv4 Geo Zone pools can be assigned to A records and IPv6 Geo Zone pools can be assigned to AAAA records.
-Simply go to the Domains tab, view the records for your domain, add or create the appropriate A or AAAA record and instead of specifying an IP address for the domain, choose the Geo Zone from the drop-down menu.
+We only support IPv4 GEO DNS at this time, so they can only be assigned to A records.
+Simply go to the Domains tab, view the records for your domain, add or create the appropriate A record and instead of specifying an IP address for the domain, choose the Geo Zone from the drop-down menu.
 Within a matter of minutes, all of our global name servers will be populated with the IP specific to the geography/zone you have chosen.